Jet-labs/jet-admin/apps/frontend/src/assets/markdowns/query_variable_usage.md

     - `{{}}` is used to utilize the variable
     - `[]` is used to define the `pm_query_id` of desired query

-- [ ] Inside app constants : Currently this functionality is not available
+- [ ] Inside app variables : Currently this functionality is not available